cxzero/ctf-writeups/2022/1337up.live.intigriti/README.md

 https://www.intigriti.com/1337uplive

-Please take a look at my [post](https://medium.com/@cxzero/1337up-live-intigriti-ctf-2022-f915bec6773) with the full write-up.
+Please take a look at my [post](https://medium.com/@cxzero/1337up-live-intigriti-ctf-2022-f915bec6773) with the full write-up of some challenges.